European Social Services Awards 2025: Celebrating innovation and excellence in social services

 Ageing and Long-Term Care Excellence Award 2025 Nominees

-Title: “Connecting Generations Through Fairy Tales”
+Title: “Connecting Generations through Fairy Tales”

 Organisation: Fabijoniškės Social Services Home (Vilnius City Council), Lithuania